Samsung/tizen-docs/docs/application/design/wearable/ui-components/dialogs.md

 -   **Body content**

     Body content explains an action that will follow the user’s confirmation.
 The first line should convey the most important information so users can understand what the pop-up is about by just scanning the text.
-An image or set of bullet points can make long passages of text easier to read.
+An image or bullet points can make long passages of text easier to read.

 ## Behavior